chinapedia/wikipedia.abstract.en/Page/GIF.md

 Palettes

-Sunflower_as_gif_websafe.gif palette and dithered using the Floyd–Steinberg method.
+palette and dithered using the Floyd–Steinberg method.
 Due to the reduced number of colors in the image, there are display issues.]]
 GIF is palette-based: the colors used in an image (a frame) in the file have their RGB values defined in a palette table that can hold up to 256 entries, and the data for the image refer to the colors by their indices (0–255) in the palette table.
 The color definitions in the palette can be drawn from a color space of millions of shades (2²⁴ shades, 8 bits for each primary), but the maximum number of colors a frame can use is 256.
 This limitation seemed reasonable when GIF was developed because few people could afford the hardware to display more colors simultaneously.
 Simple graphics, line drawings, cartoons, and grey-scale photographs typically need fewer than 256 colors.

 Each frame can designate one index as a "transparent background color": any pixel assigned this index takes on the color of the pixel in the same position from the background, which may have been determined by a previous frame of animation.